Barrick Gold Corporation (GOLD)'s Financial Results Comparing With New Gold Inc. (NYSEAMERICAN:NGD) | New Business Observer

-Since Barrick Gold Corporation (NYSE:GOLD) and New Gold Inc. (NYSEAMERICAN:NGD) are part of the Gold industry, they are influenced by compare.
-The influences particularly affect the risk, institutional ownership, analyst recommendations, profitability, dividends, earnings and valuation of both companies.
+Barrick Gold Corporation (NYSE:GOLD) and New Gold Inc. (NYSEAMERICAN:NGD) have been rivals in the Gold for quite some time.
+Below is a review of each business including various aspects such as dividends, analyst recommendations, profitability, risk, institutional ownership, earnings and valuation.

 |Gross Revenue